Skip to content

 There is a 100% chance Andrew Luck plays another snap in the NFL

 I'm going to say there's a hundred percent chance that Andrew Luck plays another snap in the NFL.
 Oh, that's good.
-You know, why because I can basically keep saying it for the next ten years and by that time I'll be dead and yeah and just be like, oh why I put an expiration date on my own life and Andrew Luck's like potential of who you know, who's out there Andrew Luck.
-Mmm that will last far longer.
+You know, why because I can basically keep saying it for the next ten years.

-Andrew Luck never played another snap in the NFL after his 2019 retirement.
+Andrew Luck never played another snap in the NFL after his retirement in August 2019.

 Loss